Where to stay in Switzerland in winter

 Zurich

 Zurich has no less than 3 Christmas markets: in the old town, at the Sechseläutenplatz near the lake and at the main railway station.
-The old town has lots of shops and is beautifully illuminated.
+The old town with its many shops is beautifully illuminated.

-Romantic villages can be visited, such as Rapperswil along Lake Zurich.
+Romantic villages can be visited, such as Rapperswil on Lake Zurich.
 Larger towns with Christmas markets are close by: Lucerne (0h45 by train), Bern (1h00) and Basel (1h00).

 Other Christmas towns

-Other atmospheric towns in Christmas time are Geneva, Lausanne, Lucerne and Bern.
+Other atmospheric towns at Christmas time are Geneva, Lausanne, Lucerne and Bern.

-All these towns are located at high altitude, so snow is more or less guaranteed.
-The resorts can be reached by public transportation.
-They have easy access to ski and snow areas.
-And they provide all facilities for winter holidays: ski and winter gear rental, supermarkets, restaurants and accommodation in all price ranges.
+All of these towns are located at high altitudes, so snow is more or less guaranteed.
+The resorts can be well reached by public transportation.
+They have easy access to several ski and snow areas.
+And last but not least, they provide all facilities for your winter holidays: ski and winter gear rental, supermarkets, restaurants, and accommodation in all price ranges.

 Davos